August Ludwig Hülsen: Philosophical work

 His Preisschrift illustrates the development of a Fichtean history of reason, in which the dawn of modern critical philosophy is a central achievement after a series of antitheses of systems and doctrines.
-It is important to note that his concept of a historical development of philosophical reason in general has preceded that of Friedrich Schelling and Georg Hegel.
+His concept of a historical development of philosophical reason in general has preceded that of Friedrich Schelling and Georg Hegel.
 Hülsen also states that humanity strives after one determined universal goal (bestimmten Zweck).
 Fichte was pleased with Hülsen's achievement and acknowledged his Preisschrift as a text that could facilitate the reading of his own Wissenschaftslehre.

 After finishing his Preisschrift Hülsen published other philosophical treatises in a number of journals.
 Most of these writings are characterized by a Fichtean style combined with more personal themes of Hülsen, such as universal equality, Bildung etc. Hülsen does not support a society of Gelehrten but rather reacts to a confused academic world where theoretical systems on truth and Buchstabe reign supreme.
 In opposition to these Hülsen promotes Geist, ein kindlicher Sinn for the truth and Leben.
 Other students of Fichte are characterized by the same evolution, such as Schelling and Novalis.
 For Hülsen it was crucial not to write philosophical books and treatises, but to express true philosophy into living speech and the practice of life.
 It was thus necessary to refrain from writing and to live in harmony with nature, family and neighbour.

 Although Hülsen was considered a part of the Schlegel Kreis for a short period, he did differ from the circle's defining traits in a number of ways.
 For instance, he did not idealise art or the medieval period.
 In a reaction to Christianity he praised the wisdom of Ancient Greece and its mythology.
 Hülsen came into contact with ancient literature while attending Friedrich August Wolf's lectures on philology at the University of Halle.
 Accounts from Rist and Fouqué also point out that Hülsen's individual philosophy was shaped and influenced by Plato's (that is Platonic Socrates') philosophy and its theory of ideas.